WiFi Calling: Everything You Need to Know

 • Your phone’s call settings do not match your carriers' requirements.

-• Your phone has determined available cell signal is better suited to transfer your call or text.
+• Your phone has determined available cell signal is the most reliable network for your call or text.

 Where Can I Use WiFi Calling?

-There are apps available to help you find a WiFi hotspot in a pinch.
-Apple users can download WiFi Finder and Android users can download WiFi Map.
+To find a WiFi hotspot in a pinch, there are many apps available that can help.
+Some great options are WiFi Finder for iPhones and WiFi Map for Androids.
 Both are WiFi hotspot databases with millions of recorded WiFi hotspots worldwide.

 What are the Advantages and Disadvantages of WiFi Calling?